canonical/glauth-utils/README.md

 $ juju run <leader-unit> apply-ldif path=<path-to-ldif-file-in-remote-ccontainer>
 ```

-> 📚 Please refer to the [LDIF sample file](samples/sample.ldif) to see what
+> 📚 Please refer to the [LDIF samples](SAMPLES.md) to see what directory update
-> directory update requests are supported in the charmed operator.
+> requests are supported in the charmed operator.

 ## Contributing